 Virgin has ditched its slowest broadband deals, upping the minimum speeds it offers to 100Mbps downloads.

-It has also added no-contract broadband across its range, with 300Mbps download speeds topping the charts.
+It has also added no-contract broadband options across its range, with 300Mbps download speeds topping the charts.

 All Virgin’s latest broadband deals are available for BroadbandDeals.co.uk customers now.